---

 Pricing mistakes destroy pressure washing businesses faster than any other factor.
 Learning from common errors helps you avoid costly missteps that undermine profitability and business sustainability.

-The most fatal mistake pressure washing businesses make is calculating costs based only on obvious expenses like equipment and fuel while ignoring hidden overhead that can represent 40-60% of total operating costs.
+**The most fatal mistake** pressure washing businesses make is calculating costs based only on obvious expenses, such as equipment and fuel, while ignoring hidden overhead that can represent 40-60% of total operating costs.

 **Hidden costs operators miss**:

-• Administrative time: 10-15 hours weekly for scheduling, invoicing, customer service
+- **Administrative time**: 10-15 hours weekly for scheduling, invoicing, and customer service

-Competing solely on price attracts the worst customers while destroying industry margins and your business sustainability.
+**Competing solely on price** attracts the worst customers while destroying industry margins and your business’s sustainability.
 Price-focused customers generate 67% more complaints and have 43% lower retention rates.

 **Why low-price strategies fail**:

-• Damages market perception of value across entire industry
+- **Damages market perception** of value across the entire industry

 **Better approach**: Compete on value through superior service, professional presentation, insurance coverage, and environmental compliance that justify premium pricing.